 Step 4 – Get Rid of the Odour

-Now, how to get rid of the vomit smell?
+Now, how to get rid of the puke smell?
 We’ll use the good old baking soda trick.

 – Sprinkle baking soda over the vomit area.